David A. McIntee: Life and career

 Between 2006 and 2008, McIntee co-edited an anthology, Shelf Life, in memory of fellow Doctor Who novelist Craig Hinton, which was published in December 2008 to raise money for the British Heart Foundation.

 McIntee made the jump to Star Trek fiction in October 2007, with "On The Spot", a story in the Star Trek: The Next Generation anthology The Sky's The Limit.
 This was followed with a novella in the anthology Seven Deadly Sins in March 2010.

 In January 2008, Blue Water Productions began publishing The Kingdom of Hades, a comic book sequel to Ray Harryhausen's 1963 movie Jason and the Argonauts.
 This is a five-issue series, though some early publicity erroneously quoted it as being four issues long.
 He followed this title with a four-issue mini-series, William Shatner Presents: Quest For Tomorrow.

 In 2009, Abaddon Books published McIntee's The Light of Heaven, an entry in the publisher's Twilight of Kerberos series.

 In 2010, Powys Media published McIntee's novel Space: 1999 Born for Adversity.

 In 2018, Obverse Books published McIntee's first non-fiction for some years, an analysis of two stories from the Sapphire and Steel television series in collaboration with his wife, Lesley, as part of their Silver Archive series of monographs.

-McIntee died on 15 December 2024, at the age of 55.
+McIntee died on 15 December 2024, 16 days shy of his 56th birthday.